nelson10/DemosaickingMultispectral3DSpherePacking/README.md

 *N. Diaz, A. Alvarado, P. Meza, F. Guzman and E. Vera, "Multispectral Filter Array Design by Optimal Sphere Packing," in Transaction on Image Processing, 2023.

-This repository aims to design the coded apertures for multispectral demosaicking.
-The reconstruction is performed using the captured compressive projection using interpolation method.
+This repository aims to design the multispectral filter array using sphere packing approach.
+The reconstruction is performed using the captured compressive projection using interpolation method, demosaicking methods and methods based deep learning.

 ## Usage

-This code was written using Matlab R2020b.
-It should be downloaded the RollingShutterCodedAperture repository
+This code was written using Matlab R2022a.
+It should be downloaded the DemosaickingMultispectral repository
 1. Download this repository via git
 ```
 git clone https://github.com/nelson10/DemosaickingMultispectral.git